NOTE FROM THE FOUNDERS

 My journey of helping people of all walks began a long time ago.
 First, as a counselor helping individuals battle the holds of addiction and later helping families create forever homes for children.
 I learned early on the power that partnership and support can have in overcoming challenges and achieving goals.

-I've witnessed that same power as I've coached and trained business leaders and their team members over the last 20 years for a company in the top 50 of the Fortune 500.
+I've witnessed that same power as I coached and trained thousands of business leaders and their team members for over 20 years in a top 50 company of the Fortune 500, and again now in our individual and team coaching sessions.
 It is easy to assume that leaders and professionals who own or work in profitable businesses would have everything figured out.

 I have spent countless hours listening and observing leaders and professionals.
 What I know is that there are trying times of team turnover, discord, lack of leader engagement, poor communication, or unmet expectations and accountability, to name just a few.